Muhammadisam-13/Zuma_Game_asm/README.md

 # Zuma Game

-A simple console-based version of the game 'Zuma', made in x86 MASM Assembly and the Irvine Library
+A very simple console-based version of the game 'Zuma', made in x86 MASM Assembly and the Irvine Library

 ## Features